-The one-man stage play Hold These Truths did just that for me earlier this year.
+The one-man stage play Hold These Truths did just that for me not too long ago.

 And while this stage play has finished its run (for now), the screen play is available here.
 You'll miss some of the drama, but you will be able to lean into the words and phrases better.
 Make no mistake; it is profound.